 - Memory foam and latex: Depending on the quality, memory foam and latex pillows can last three years or more.

 How not changing your pillow could be affecting your health

 Besides affecting the quality of your sleep (and we all want to know how to sleep better), your pillow can also impact your wellbeing if you don't change it often enough.
 But, how?

 If you need further incentive to adhere to the how often should you change your pillows rule, it's worth noting that your pillow is a perfect breeding ground for dust mites, which devour your dead skin cells and thrive in environments that are warm and humid.
 The microscopic mites aren't dangerous, but they can trigger eczema for some and aggravate allergy symptoms in others.

 Dust mites aren't the only things lurking on your pillow.
-In a 2005 study at the University of Manchester, scientists analysed ten pillows that had been slept on for anywhere from one and a half to 20 years.
+In a 2005 study at the University of Manchester in the UK, scientists analyzed ten pillows that had been slept on for anywhere from one and a half to 20 years.
 They found that each one hosted up to 16 different fungi!
 For most people, the fungus in pillows is harmless.
-But, for people with asthma, other chronic respiratory diseases, or immunocompromised systems, it may cause significant risks.
+But, for people with asthma, other chronic respiratory diseases, or immunocompromised systems, it may cause significant ill-effects.